ena-infrastructure/specifications/ena-oauth2-profile.md

                   error_description="The access token has expired"
 ```

-To ensure interoperability, a resource server compliant with this profile SHOULD NOT use any error codes other than those specified in section 3.1 of \[[RFC6750](#rfc6750)\].
+To ensure interoperability, a resource server compliant with this profile SHOULD NOT use any error codes other than those specified in Section 3.1 of \[[RFC6750](#rfc6750)\].

 If an access token is rejected due to insufficient scope(s), it is RECOMMENDED to include the scope attribute in the `WWW-Authenticate` header of the error response.
 This attribute MUST specify the required scope(s) for accessing the protected resource.